nicolanapa/portfolio/README.md

 ## Server's specs

-My server has those specs if you're interested:
+My server has these specs if you're interested:

 -   CPU
     -   i7-4770